10 Tricks for Wearing Heels

 8. Cool your shoes, one of the best tricks for wearing heels

 Choosing platforms means choosing shoes that have a thicker sole.
 This trick will give you the height of the heels without your foot noticing.
-This attachment will take 2 or 3 cm off your heel height, and your feet and legs will feel relieved.
+This attachment will take 1.5 to 2 inches off your heel height, and your feet and legs will feel relieved.

 10. Avoid thin soles